mkuchak/usend/docs/api-reference.md

   - `to`: The recipient(s) of the email.
 It can be a string representing an email address, an object with `email` and `name` properties, or an array of such objects.
   - `bcc` (optional): The blind carbon copy recipient(s) of the email.
 It can be a string representing an email address, an object with `email` and `name` properties, or an array of such objects.
   - `cc` (optional): The carbon copy recipient(s) of the email.
 It can be a string representing an email address, an object with `email` and `name` properties, or an array of such objects.
-  - `replyTo` (optional): The email address(es) to which replies should be sent.
-It can be a string representing an email address, an object with `email` and `name` properties, or an array of such objects.
+  - `replyTo` (optional): The email address to which replies should be sent.
+It can be a string representing an email address, an object with `email` and `name` properties.
   - `subject`: The subject of the email.
+  - `attachments` (optional): An attachment file or an array of attachment files to be sent with the email.
+  - `unsubscribe` (optional): The unsubscribe information for the email.
   - `text` (optional): The plain text content of the email.
   - `html` (optional): The HTML content of the email.
   - `react` (optional): The React component to be rendered as the email content.